wikimedia/restbase/doc/development/README.md

 ## Triggered test execution

-During the TDD process, there tend to be quite a few invocations of `npm test`, which can get tedious to do manually.
+During the development process, there tend to be quite a few invocations of `npm test`, which can get tedious to do manually.
 To make it easier on ourselves, let's make `npm test` run automatically whenever we make a change to our source code.
 Toss the following into a bash environment:

 *~/.bash_aliases:*